ridgelines/go-config/README.md

 enabled=true
 ```
 First, create a **Provider** that will be responsible for loading configuration values from the `config.ini` file.
-Since `config.ini` is in  [INI](https://code.google.com/p/minini/wiki/INI_File_Syntax) format, use the `INIFile` provider:
+Since `config.ini` is in `ini` format, use the `INIFile` provider:
 ```
     iniFile := config.NewINIFile("config.ini")
 ```

 Next, create a **Config** object to manage the application's providers.
-Since this application only has one provider, `iniFile`, we pass a list with only one object into the constructor.
+Since this application only has one provider, `iniFile`, pass a list with only one object into the constructor.
 ```
     c := config.NewConfig([]config.Provider{iniFile})
 ```

-Althought it isn't required, it is a good idea to call the `Load()` function on your config object after creating it.
-This will notify you if there was an error loading the providers.
+It is a good idea to call the `Load()` function on your config object after creating it.
 ```
     if err := c.Load(); err != nil{
         log.Fatal(err)
     }
 ```

-Calling the `Load()` function is not required.
+However, calling the `Load()` function is not required.
 Each time a setting is requested, the `Load()` function is called first.
-If you are concerned about performance of calling `Load()` so frequently, see the [Advanced](#Advanced) section.
+If you are concerned about performance of calling `Load()` so frequently, see the [Advanced](#advanced) section.

 The `Config` object can be used to lookup settings from your providers.
 When performing a lookup on a setting, the key is a period-delimited string.
 For `ini` files, this means lookups are performed with `<section>.<item>` keys.
 For example, the settings in `config.json` can be looked up with the following keys:
 ```
     timeout, err := c.Int("global.timeout")
     ...